Ethan Basch, MD, MSc

 Dr. Basch is a medical oncologist and health services researcher.
 His clinical expertise is prostate cancer, and his research expertise includes patient-reported outcomes, drug regulatory policy, and comparative effectiveness research.
 He is also an Associate Editor of the Journal of the American Medical Association (JAMA).

 He is a federally appointed member of the Methodology Committee of the Patient-Centered Outcomes Research Institute (PCORI), a member of the Board of Directors of the International Society for Quality of Life Research (ISOQOL), Co-Chair of the Health Outcomes Committee of the Alliance for Clinical Trials in Oncology, and a member of the Board of Scientific Advisors of the National Cancer Institute.
 He led the National Cancer Institute's initiative to develop a patient-reported adverse event monitoring system for use in clinical research (the “PRO-CTCAE”), and is study chair for multiple trials employing patient-reported endpoints.

-Honors and AwardsAppointee, Board of Scientific Advisors
+Honors and AwardsElected to Board of Directors

 2012, National Cancer InstituteBoard of Directors

 2011, International Society for Quality of Life Research

 MSc, Epidemiology, Harvard School of Public Health, 2005